anujdwivedi-02/Deltaware-Solution-Pvt-Ltd-/EMAIL_INTEGRATION.md

 ## Overview

-This document explains how email functionality has been integrated into the Deltaware Solutions website using Nodemailer.
+This document explains how email functionality has been integrated into the Deltaware Solution website using Nodemailer.

 ## Implementation Details